Clinical Reference

 When to use

-Default mode for most ICU patients; ARDS lung-protection (6 mL/kg IBW, Pplat ≤ 30).
+Default mode for most ICU patients.
+ARDS lung-protection: 6 mL/kg IBW, Pplat ≤ 30 cmH₂O.

 Volume Control (VC) / VC+

-Ppeak ≠ Pplat — the difference reflects airway resistance.
-Monitor Pplat for alveolar overdistension.
+Ppeak ≠ Pplat.
+The difference reflects airway resistance.
+Always monitor Pplat for alveolar overdistension.

 Pressure Control (PC)